Faiqa-Nasir/SQE-EMS/README.md

 python app.py

-use pytest to run tests
+use pytest -v to run all the tests